 To reflect my moods of inspiration, this collection of poetry is arranged into five thematic sections: Strolling Thu Wonderland, Black-Eyed Peas & Collard Greens, The Art of Life, Chocolate Shakespeare, and That's Amore.
 Sometimes I was inspired by my African-American roots and Southern upbringing.
 Other times I heard Keats or some other poet of the past whispering in my ear.
 Then, there’s the plain ole love for writing, and most times that was enough to inspire a line or two or twenty.

-Fill out the contact form below or email me directly.
+Fill out the contact form below.
 I'd be happy to hear from you.